-General and administrative expenses increased by \$2.7 million, or 363%, for the three months ended March 31, 2020 compared to the three months ended March 31, 2019.
-The increase was primarily due to an increase in compensation and personnel-related expenses of \$1.4 million, an increase in professional services of \$0.7 million, and an increase in insurance costs of \$0.5 million.
-The increase in compensation and personnel-related expenses, which includes stock compensation, was due to an increase in headcount.
-The increases in professional services, which includes accounting and audit fees of \$0.3 million, and insurance costs were mainly due to the costs associated with being a public company.
+General and administrative expenses increased by \$3.3 million, or 142%, for the three months ended September 30, 2020 compared to the three months ended September 30, 2019.
+The increase was primarily due to an increase in compensation and personnel-related expenses of \$1.9 million, an increase in insurance costs of \$0.7 million, and an increase in professional services of \$0.5 million.
+The increase in compensation and personnel-related expenses, which includes stock compensation, was primarily due to an increase in headcount.
+The increases in professional services and insurance costs were mainly due to the costs associated with being a public company.